 - Make a note the API Username and API Access Key

-How to run automation test execution from Jenkins using pCloudy’s mobile device Cloud?
+Steps 6.To run automation test execution from Jenkins using pCloudy’s mobile device Cloud

-In Step 1, enter Authentication details for pCloudy
+Steps 12. enter the Authentication details for pCloudy.

 i.
 CLI Path for exe "C:\xyz.exe %USERNAME% %CLOUDURL%"

 ii.
 CLI Path for jar "java -jar C:\xyz.jar %USERNAME% %CLOUDURL%"

 Eg: java -jar C:/Users/user/Desktop/pCloudy/Jenkins/TestMunk-Automation.jar %CLOUDURL% %USERNAME% %APIKEY% %APPPATH% %DURATION% %DEVICES%

 b) App Path is the location of the .apk or .ipa file

 c) Duration is the total time required to execute the entire test script

 Finally, once configuration is complete click on "Save" or "Apply".